nitxiodev/py-mongonnator/README.md

 - Built-in API importing overriden MongoClient class.
 - Explicit API passing a MongoClient collection into Paginator method.

+# UPDATE
+This readme needs to be updated for the upcoming v2.0.0 because it adds minor changes that may break existing deployments.

 ## Options

 - `query`: a SON object specifying elements which must be present for a document to be included in the result set.
 Default is `{}` (query all).